daghili/opencv-vehicle-and-speed-detection/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/daghili/opencv-vehicle-and-speed-detection/blob/master/Contribute.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [Contributing.md](https://github.com/daghili/opencv-vehicle-and-speed-detection/blob/master/Contribute.md) for details on our code of conduct, and the process for submitting pull requests to us.[

 ## Versioning

-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/daghili/opencv-vehicle-and-speed-detection/tags).

 ## Authors